 Global Critical Issues

-Our Critical Issues programs involve deep cultural immersion experiences that bring together a group of like-minded peers, spark dialogue, and encourage participants to create positive change.
-Global problems can be tackled by global solutions.
+Our Critical Issues programs like the Climate Leaders Fellowship involve deep cultural immersion experiences that bring together a group of like-minded peers, spark dialogue, and encourage participants to create positive change.

 Problems in the World Today